How to identify and destroy waste that contains persistent organic pollutants (POPs).

 = 14 μg per kg + 3 μg per kg

 = 17 μg per kg

-In this case the concentration of PCDDs and PCDFs in your waste would be above the threshold (15 μg per kg) and you would have to follow this guide when disposing of it.
+In this case the concentration of PCDDs and PCDFs in your waste would be above the threshold in the concentrations table (15 μg per kg).
+Therefore you would have to follow this guide when you dispose of it.

 Apply to dispose of POPs waste by permanent storage